-Consultant 5 (14)Administration 5 (3)Nursing 1 (2)
+Consultant 5 (5)

+Administration 8 (5)

+Nursing 0 (1)

-Attitude 1 (1)Clinical 5 (4)
+Attitude 1 (1)

+Clinical 6 (5)

-All of our complaints are reported across the organisation from the Board to the 'shop floor' and we do keep a record of things that we have changed because of a patient bringing something to our attention.
-We provide the ICB with quarterly reporting on all NHS complaints, how they have been investigated, actions taken, learning and evidence of learning.
-We monitor trends for all complaints and there have been no incidences of any complaint being raised with regard to discrimination of any kind.
+All our complaints are reported across the organisation from the Board to the 'shop floor' and we do keep a record of things that we have changed after a patient has brought something to our attention.
+We provide the Integrated Care Board (ICB) with quarterly reporting on all NHS complaints, how they have been investigated, actions taken, learning and evidence of learning.
+We monitor trends for all complaints and there have been no incidences from any complaint with regard to discrimination of any kind.
 All Consultant specific complaints are fed into the appraisal process at their NHS Employer.

-The Table below shows the declared ethnic makeup of complainants to the Hospital over the last 12 months
+The Table below shows the declared ethnic makeup of complainants to the hospital over the last 12 months

 Ethnic Group Number of complaints

-White 5
+White 7

-Mixed 0
+Mixed

-Asian/Asian British 0
+Asian/Asian British

-Black/African/Caribbean/Black British 0
+Black/African/Caribbean/Black British

-Other 0
+Other

-Not declared 12
+Not declared 13

-TOTAL NUMBER OF NHS COMPLAINTS 17
+TOTAL NUMBER OF NHS COMPLAINTS 20